Jose Altuve Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to surrender the third-fewest home runs in baseball (109 total, one per game).
+- Rays pitchers combine to surrender 114 home runs (1.1 per game), the seventh-fewest in baseball.

-- Bradley makes the start for the Rays, his 16th of the season.
-He is 5-6 with a 5.17 ERA and 95 strikeouts in 71 1/3 innings pitched.
+- Littell gets the start for the Rays, his fourth of the season.
+He is 0-2 with a 5.11 ERA and 26 strikeouts in 24 2/3 innings pitched.

-- The right-hander's most recent time out came on Sunday against the Baltimore Orioles, when he threw five innings, surrendering three earned runs while giving up five hits.
+- The right-hander last appeared in relief on Sunday, when he tossed two scoreless innings against the Baltimore Orioles while giving up one hit.

-- In 15 games this season, the 22-year-old has a 5.17 ERA and 12 strikeouts per nine innings, while giving up a batting average of .263 to his opponents.
+- The 27-year-old has amassed an ERA of 5.11, with 9.5 strikeouts per nine innings, in 16 games this season.
+Opponents have a .301 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.